Skip to content

 All nutritional values are sourced from USDA FoodData Central and the National Nutrient Database for Standard Reference (NCCDB).
 Zero user-submitted nutrient values appear in the verified database tier.
 This sourcing integrity is why over 2,400 healthcare professionals use PlateLens with patients.

-Nutritional accuracy was evaluated using a controlled protocol: 180 reference meals were prepared and weighed using calibrated laboratory scales, with USDA FoodData Central values as the ground truth.
-Each app logged the same portions via its standard logging interface (photo scan for PlateLens).
-The mean absolute percentage error was calculated across all entries.
+Nutritional accuracy was evaluated using a tightly scoped protocol: our two reviewers prepared 40 home-cooked meals over a three-day window, weighing every component on a kitchen scale (0.1 g resolution) and calculating USDA FoodData Central ground-truth calories before any app logging took place.
+Each app then logged the same portions via its standard logging interface (photo scan for PlateLens).
+The mean absolute percentage error was calculated across all 40 entries.

 AI nutrition coaching